Split-phase electric power: Railways

-In Sweden split-phase electric power is also used on some railways.
-The center tap is grounded, one pole is fed with an overhead wire section, while the other wire is used for another section.
+In the electric power supply system of railways in Sweden split-phase electric power is also used on some railways.
+The center tap is grounded and one pole is fed to an overhead wire section, while the other wire is used for another section.

-Amtrak's 60 Hz traction power system in the Northeast Corridor between New York and Boston also uses split-phase power distribution.
+Split-phase distribution is used on Amtrak's 60 Hz traction power system in the Northeast Corridor between New York and Boston.
 Two separate wires are run along the track, the contact wire for the locomotive and an electrically separate feeder wire.
 Each wire is fed with 25 kV with respect to ground, with 50 kV between them.
 Autotransformers along the track balance the loads between the contact and feeder wires, reducing resistive losses.